mtkuhn/advent-of-code-2020/doc/day7.md

 ## Part 2
 ### Problem
-Using the same rules, find the number of bags required to be carried within a `siny gold bag`.
+Using the same rules, find the number of bags required to be carried within a `shiny gold bag`.
 ### Solution
 This time we need to traverse the rules in the opposite direction.
 Luckily I already included the number of bags!
 Again I'm going with a recursive approach.
 We find the rule for the given